hrhlwong/group-project-shopping/README.md

-# Getting Started with Create React App
+# E-commerce React Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a fully functional e-commerce website built using React.
+It features a shopping cart, product listings, and a checkout process.

 ## Available Scripts